factorhouse/kpow/README.md

 docker pull factorhouse/kpow-ee:92.1
 ```

-Instructions on how to start a 30-day free trial of Kpow Standard Edition can be found [here](https://kpow.io/get-started/#standard).
+Instructions on how to start a 30-day free trial of Kpow can be found [here](https://factorhouse.io/kpow/get-started).

 # Documentation